Jean Varda, Alan Watts & The S.S. Vallejo Ferry in Sausalito

 Philosopher Alan Watts replaced Ford as Varda’s partner in 1961, and ushered in another area of growth in the Sausalito creative community.
-The Vallejo was used for over 30 years as a private retreat for meetings and events hosted by Varda, Watts and several successors.
+The Vallejo was used for over 30 years as a private retreat for meetings and events hosted by Varda (who died in 1971 and whose funeral for many signaled the end of an era), Watts (who died in 1973) and several successors.

 Seven Degrees of Separation Dept.: During this time Varda taught at the California School of Fine Arts (now the San Francisco Art Institute) one of our Editors’ grandmothers was one of his students.

 The Vallejo was fitted with a new fiberglass hull a few years ago and extensively remodeled.
 It is now a private residence in Sausalito.
 It is not open to visitors.